mediamonks/muban/docs/dist-implementation-guide.md

 The package content:

 * **site/** - _the preview site_
-  * **asset/** - contains all assets that should be copied over and included in the page HTML
+  * **aem/** - contains all assets that should be copied over and included in the page HTML
-    * **font/** - custom fonts, will be loaded by the css
-    * **image/** - images required for the design/markup, will be loaded by css or js
+  * **etc.clientlibs/** - This is duplicated from `aem/clientlibs/clientlibs-site/resources`
+  to work outside of AEM.
   * **\*.html** - statically rendered preview pages (with index.html as overview)
-  * The other folders contain static assets that are referenced from the preview html pages, and should normally be served dynamically (so should not be copied over, it's just sample content).
-* **template/** - the developer templates, can be used as reference
-* **data/** - the developer mock data, can be used as reference
+* **template/** - the developer templates and mock data, can be used as reference

 #### Preview